vivid-planet/comet/.changeset/hungry-yaks-develop.md

 "@comet/cms-api": patch
 ---

-api-gen ts-morph: use project tsconfig.json to support aliased paths (eg @src)
+API Generator: Add support for TypeScript paths (e.g., `@src/`) by using the project's TSConfig